 If you’re a regular around here, you know I have an undying love for free walking tours around the world.
 I’ve done plenty of walking tours across North America and Europe, so I was so happy to see a Singapore alternative.
 Monster Day Tours runs free walking tours around Kampong Glam, Little India and Chinatown.
 On my second trip, I did the Chinatown tour and it was fantastic.
 I learned a lot from the local guide and we even got a free sample at the hawker centre.
 I think I’d do the Little India walking tour the next time I visit Singapore.
 Like all free walking tours, a tip at the end is always appreciated.

 I previously wrote about all the awesome things to do in Singapore.
-But here’s a recap of the best free Singapore attractions.
+But here’s a recap of the best free Singapore attractions, for those visiting Singapore on a budget.

 To get to Gardens by the Bay, I walked from Theatres on the Bay.
 From here you can take photos of the Merlion, Marina Bay Sands and the cool Helix Bridge.
 I then caught the train back to my hostel after the light show.